bscot/LSSTC-DSFP-Sessions/Sessions/Session18/readme.md

 # Session 18
 ## The Eighteenth session of the LSSTC DSFP focuses on Image Processing for Wide Field Surveys

-### Schedule

-Day 1 – Introduction to Imaging and Detectors
+## Day 1 – Introduction to Imaging and Detectors

 “It is believed that the results will be an astronomical bible for at least a century to come.”